kazurayam/katalon-studio-compare-2-HTML-elements-as-image/README.md

 4. The Test Case will fail because the 2 images are significantly different.

 The `TC1` demonstrates how to use the AShot to compare 2 HTML elements.
-Taking this code as the starting point, you should be able to develop tests that meet any more complex conditions you want.
+Taking this code as the starting point, you should be able to develop tests that meet your complex conditions you want.